doncigma/txt-file-decoder/README.md

 |     1
 |   5  23
 The right-most numbers of each row are 1 and 23, making the decoded message: "love cats."

+Please note: the test files provided do not necessarily contain an intelligble message, they were merely used to compare to an answer key for testing purposes.